ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

   - Which projects a user donated to, and *how much* she donated to each project!
   - Which users donated to each of the user's projects, and *how much* was donated per project!

-(Get this far and you get a free dinner.
-Keep going and you're insane.
-In a good way.)

-### Even more: do all the things
+## Troubleshooting

+- If you see this error when you try to run your server:

+## If you are bored...

 Just in case you're feeling ambitious, implement the following additional functionality from Kickstarter: